Our fieldwork philosophy

 On the residential field class at this level, you will undertake a small group project in the field and present your findings.
 The experience gained will give you insights into different approaches and challenges of field-based inquiry, and resonate with what you learn about research design as another part of the module.

 It will also give you a first taste of independent field working in a small group setting.
-This experience forms a vital foundation of any fieldwork you tackle in Level 3, whether in an optional module or in your independent research project (dissertation).
+This experience forms a vital foundation of any fieldwork you tackle in Level 3, in your independent research project (dissertation).

-Geography residential field classes at Level 2 are typically seven days in a European destination; Environmental Science residential field class is typically UK based for seven days.
+Geography residential field classes at Level 2 are typically seven days in a European destination; Environmental Science residential field class is typically UK based for six days.

 *Information on this page relates to our undergraduate Geography and Environmental Science courses.
 Specific information on field classes for the BA Global Sustainable Development can be found on the course homepage.